 Department of Life Sciences, Bronze, renewed November 2018

 Faculty of Medicine

-Department of Immunology and Inflammation, applying for Silver in 2020
+Department of Immunology and Inflammation, Silver, November 2020

 Institute for Clinical Sciences, Silver, April 2017